sshiyy/MAD24_P01_Team4/README.md

 **Introduction:**

 ```
 Welcome to Enchante, where each meal is an enjoyable experience!
 Our revolutionary app is intended to enhance your eating experience by bringing convenience and flavor to your fingertips.
-Whether you want a delicious pasta dish or a refreshing beverage, Enchante Pasta and Pour has you covered.
+Whether you want a delicious pasta dish or a refreshing beverage, Enchante has you covered.

 With our user-friendly interface, you can easily take orders and explore our extensive selection.
 The days of waiting in line are over; simply log in to your unique account and explore a world of gastronomic choices.